mengstr/mengstr.github.io/content/post/Associate_dig_files_with_Digital_on_macOS.md

 **6 Save it as Digital.app in /Applications/Digital (or wherever you have Digital saved)**

 **7 Right click on any .dig-file and select “Get Info”.
-Change the “Open with:” to “Other” and navigate to /Applications/Digital/ and select the newly created Digital.app there**
+Change the “Open with:” to “Other” and navigate to /Applications/Digital/ and select the newly created Digital.app there.**
 {{< figure src="/images/automator-finder-open-with.png" width="600">}}

 **8 Finally click on the “Change All”-button**